apiad/SciSharp/README.txt

 finished, before enough testing has been done.
 This is a mostly unstable branch, so beware.
-Features in a development status (not completed) generally have their own branch, named <feature-#issue> where #issue correspond to an issue number on the bug tracking list.
+Features in a development status (not completed) generally have their own branch, named <feature-...> with a sensible description of the feature being implemented.
 If you want to try these features, or colaborate in them, checkout the corresponding branch.